Research

 This study was performed based on a collaboration with Drs.
 T. Nishizawa (Max Planck Institute for Plasma Physics, Germany) and M. Sasaki (Kyushu University).

-The paper was published in Plasma Physics and Controlled Fusion from the IOP publishing group, on February 19, 2021.
+The paper was published on February 19, 2021 in Plasma Physics and Controlled Fusion, an international journal on plasma physics.

 Publication